Mr. Cunningham draws from his

 pilot training.
 Cunningham took his wings and commission in the U.S. Marine Corps, where he

-was one of the first Lieutenants to be assigned to an all-weather, night
+was one of the first Lieutenants to be assigned to a jet, all-weather, night

 fighter squadron.
 Following six years on active duty, including 14 months in